About Madison Public Library

 Madison Public Library at a Glance

-Welcomed 2.25 million visitors from Madison, Dane County, and beyond.
+- Welcomed over 2 million visitors from Madison, Dane County, and beyond.

-Circulated nearly 4.4 million library books and media from nine different library locations throughout Madison.
+- Circulated over 4.1 million library books and media from nine different library locations throughout Madison.

-Welcomed almost 90,000 children and adults to library classes and events.
+- Engaged nearly 100,000 children and adults with library classes and events.